 While it might not come back to bite you right away (this is usually why people don't start in the first place), over time something will come up.

-On the flip side, if you do choose to monitor your online reputation, you will benefit in a number of ways.
-First of all, you'll have the opportunity to further improve your brand by responding right away to positive (or negative) feedback.
+As we mentioned before, monitoring your online presence gives you the opportunity to further improve your brand by responding right away to positive (or negative) feedback.
 You need to at least be aware of the current conversations surrounding your brand so that you can make an educated decision about how/if you want to respond.

-This is actionable information that you can apply to other aspects of your brand.
+Monitoring your online reputation provides you with actionable information that you can apply to many aspects of your brand.

-You can stay engaged with your growing audience and help build a loyal following.
+By being aware of how you appear online you can stay engaged with your growing audience and help build a loyal following.

-What should you watch?
+What should you monitor?